I3S-ESSnet/Documents/wp3/wp3-input-result-of-project.md

 Both the Toulouse and Rome hackathons served as important meetings for the delivery to implementing the blueprint, in addition we arranged several deployathons in the autumn of 2020 in which developers met and solved technical issues related to the implementation of the platform and the shared statistical services.
 Some technical issues and the how we experienced the collaboration between WPs in containerizing services is documented in [Report on lessons learned](https://ec.europa.eu/eurostat/cros/system/files/i3s_-_d3-3_final.pdf) and the platform deployathon chapter of the document [Cloud platform implementing the Blueprint](https://ec.europa.eu/eurostat/cros/system/files/i3s_-_d3-1-2_final.pdf).

 ## Task 3-2: Service containerization

-> Description on service containerization (keywords: Platform capabilites as foundation, support in containerization of services etc) eventually refer to other relevant documents

 For the deliverables in task 3-2 are build on the platform capabilities for containerizing services in a cloud environment.
 It has been a collaboration with members from WP1 in order to containerize the services, and configure and deploy them on the cloud platforms.
 The collaboration has been a mixture of physical hackathons meetings and virtual deployathons meetings.
 Platform capabilities and process descriptions is described in [Cloud platform implementing the Blueprint](https://ec.europa.eu/eurostat/cros/system/files/i3s_-_d3-1-2_final.pdf).

 The following services are containerized and delivered as part of task 3-2: